 Car privacy glass is a popular addition to many people’s vehicles.
 Some Motability Scheme customers opt to have privacy glass in the back windows of their car to make passengers feel more comfortable, as it reduced the ability of people outside to see into the vehicle.

 At the other end of the scale, tinted windows are favoured by people looking to minimise attention to themselves – for example, celebrities and the Royal Family.
 One thing is for sure, privacy glass is becoming more common on new cars these days.
 So, what is privacy glass in a car and is it right for you?

-What is privacy glass?
+What is privacy glass on a car?